Tenebrie/timelines/README.md

 In the far future, calendar should receive a makeover to support completely custom time definitions.
 A day with different number of hours, a month with different number of days, and completely different labels to go with them.

 Basically, a user can create a completely custom definition of their world's time system, and it should be reflected on the timeline.

+## The HOWs

+The Higher Order Worlds are worlds with a special calendar type that has a much lower time resolution.
+Instead of 1 minute, it should be 1 year or more.
+These worlds will also allow the user to link to child projects on the timeline, as events with different event type.
+Clicking on such event will bring the user over to the target world's page.
+The child world is loosely related to the parent.
+The "Home" link will be replaced with "Back to parent".